KRajesh9999/Wipro_ReactAsses_W7_D1_ContactsManagement/README.md

 git clone <your-repo-url>
 cd <your-repo-folder>

-Install dependencies
+## Install dependencies
 npm install

-Start the development server
+## Start the development server
+ Go to path Server then:
+ For Backend Server: npm run start

+ Change path to FrontEnd:
-npm start
+ For Front End: npm start

 Open your browser and go to
 http://localhost:3000